xcxhy/ADBT/Text_only/text_translation/README.md

 cd ./Text_only/text_translation
 python translate_test.py
 ```
-you can change the mode to "EN", and change the model name.
+you can change the mode to "EN", and change the model name, like.